Action Sports Chiropractic & Family Wellness

 Insurance is a financial agreement between you and your insurance company, and there are thousands of different plans.
 For every portion of care provided by a practitioner, there is a different code that must be submitted to your insurance company.
 For each of those codes, each insurance company has their own predetermined amount, or "fee schedule" that they feel that portion of care is worth.
 It is not determined by the healthcare provider.
 After the insurance company processes those codes and determines the financial amount they feel the visit is worth, they either reimburse a portion the provider, or determine the amount to be the patients responsibility.
 Some plans discount the amount due by the patient to what is called a "copay", a fixed fee paid each time you visit a healthcare provider for care, and they either pay the remainder, or ask the practitioner to write it off.
 Other plans leave patients responsible for a "coinsurance", which is quite different.
 This amount is based upon the percentage the patient has agreed to pay on the amount the insurance company has determined to be due to the provider.
 Niether copay or coinsurance are based upon our cash rates.
 They are determined by your contracted plan.

 For example, a singe office visit might consist of 4 different codes representing an exam, an adjustment, soft tissue work, and exercise review.
-Your insurance company decides the visit is worth $84.00.
-While a patient with a copay may only owe $30 for that visit, a patient with a co-insurance may owe 80% of that amount until they have paid their deductible, and might pay only 20% of that amount if the deductible has already been met.
+Your insurance company decides the visit is worth $60.00.
+While a patient with a copay may only owe $30 for that visit, a patient with a co-insurance may owe 100% of that amount until they have paid their deductible, and then might pay only 20% of that amount once the deductible has already been met.
 Sound confusing?
 It is!
 If you're having a hard time understanding your plan, call the hotline provided by your insurance company.
 Or, we can do our best to assist you, as well.

 For more tips and answers, check out the following insightful resources: